agaidus/agaidus.github.io/about.md

 published: true
 ---

 I am a data scientist with a background in quantitative policy analysis and GIS.
-I am particularly interested in spatial data systems and analysis; and am an enthusiastic user of Python for data science and open-source GIS.
+I am particularly interested in geospatial data and analysis; and am an enthusiastic user of Python for data science and open-source GIS.
 I grew up on the East Coast where I also attended college (Williams) and graduate school (Yale).
 The Bay Area is now home.

 I currently work at a national public health research institute where I manage large-scale spatial data systems and conduct statistical analyses that measure spatial patterns in various health outcomes.
 I'm passionate about using data (particularly that which can be displayed on a map) to understand and solve complex problems.